dleiva345/Database-System-Project/README.md

-# Database System Project - KSU Fall Semester 2018
+# Database System Project - KSU Fall Semester 2018 :fallen_leaf:

 ## Overview
-Utilized JavaScript and Node.js to render data from MySQL Workbench database to display tables from Lab 4 & 5 to complete end of the semester project.
+Utilized JavaScript and Node.js to render data from MySQL Workbench database to display tables from Lab 4 & 5 to complete end of the semester project

-## Getting Started
+## :computer: Getting Started
 To run this code, you will need a code editor that will be able to process JavaScript code.
 MySQL and Node JS installed on your computer
-    * In Terminal use command line to:
+In Terminal use command line to:
     * Clone Repo
     * Npm install
     * cd to Repo and type node Beds.js to view tables

-## Technologie Used
+## : space_invader: Technologie Used
     * Visual Studio
     * MySQL Workbench
     * JavaScript